coolcoder613eb/voicecontrol/README.md

 ```

 ## Notes
-2. Use standard key names from the [keyboard module documentation](https://github.com/boppreh/keyboard#key-names)
+1. Use standard key names from the [keyboard module documentation](https://github.com/boppreh/keyboard#key-names)
-3. The `any` key in release commands will release all currently pressed keys
+2. The `any` key in release commands will release all currently pressed keys
-1. After configuring permissions on Linux, you should NOT need sudo to run the script
+3. After configuring permissions on Linux, you should NOT need sudo to run the script
-2. The Vosk model path in the script must match your download location
+4. The Vosk model path in the script must match your download location
+5. Exclusive commands release all pressed keys before executing
+6. Command-specific durations override the global key_press_duration